MarcoSantibanez/Data-Leak-Handiling/README.md

 A supervisor provided you with information regarding the leak.
 It appears that the principle of least privilege was not observed by employees at the company during a sales meeting.
 I was asked to analyze the situation and find ways to prevent it from happening again.

-I thereby I analyse the information given and provided my input on the incident.
+I thereby analysed the information given and provided my input on the incident.

 ~Attached are screenshots of the worksheet that was completed by me.